geochaval/BabyLM/README.md

 ## Dataset

 Between 100M and 10M words.
+It's better to start with 10M words.

+(Remember the idea that the better the data the better the model)

 - WikiText-103 (More or less 100 M)
 - OpenSubtitles (To trim - but fun idea of just having movies dialogues)